5 Skills for Success

 We all have skills we feel most comfortable with.
 As we learn, we continue to develop and expand our skills and abilities.
 It’s common to need extra help in some skill areas more than others.
 For example, you may enjoy reading, but find writing challenging.

-NSCC has a wide variety of Learning Supports available to help you with your academic studies and skill development.
+NSCC has a wide variety of Learning Supports available to help you with your skills development.

-Also, working with fellow students in your program can help you share information, learn together, and build your strengths.
-Visit the the Study Skills: Study Groups and Group Work Subject Guide for tips and strategies for starting and running a study group or join a PALS study group in your area of study.
+Also, working with other students in your program can help you share information, learn together, and build your strengths.
+Visit the Study Skills: Study Groups and Group Work Subject Guide for tips and strategies for starting and running a study group, or join a PALS study group in your area of study.

 Try it!